Of all the compliments paid to Frédéric Michalak, perhaps the greatest was that he was that rare breed who made children want to play rugby.

 There were those who held Michalak’s versatility against him, some positing that he should only ever have played scrum-half, others that he was a born ten.

 The way he approached the game inevitably made him a conflicting figure but even during a more difficult passage in 2006, he was still able to provide the magical chip to set up Florian Fritz and give France a third Championship title in five years.

 Despite that, Michalak knew that he needed a change, leaving not only Toulouse, but France altogether, for a first spell in South Africa in Durban, where he won a Currie Cup.

 A second stint followed in 2011, where he would lead the Sharks to an improbable Super Rugby final before a second half of his career in France that featured more silverware at Toulon, including three of his record six European titles.

 In between those he played a bit-part role in a third Grand Slam, featuring off the bench in three matches in 2010.

 However, it was in 2012 that he re-established himself as a force on the Test stage under the stewardship of Philippe Saint-André.

 Nominated for World Player of the Year for his efforts, it was arguably the last time we saw Michalak at his very best for Les Bleus, although his Championship finale was an 11-point haul in victory over Scotland the following year.

 The curtain finally closed on his international career in 2015, at his third Rugby World Cup, but he has continued to play an important role at club level.

-Michalak’s wish is to remain within rugby and for anyone who saw him at his peak that can only be a good thing.
+Michalak spent time in Australia working in rugby league and has since returned to France where he is in the coaching team at Toulon.
+His wish was to remain within rugby and for anyone who saw him at his peak that can only be a good thing.